Scheduling multiple blog posts at once in WordPress saves hours of work each week.

 Note: Are your scheduled posts sometimes failing to publish?
 See our guide on how to fix the ‘Missed Schedule’ post error in WordPress.

-With the built-in WordPress scheduling feature, you need to open each post individually and then pick your publication date and time.
+If you need to schedule multiple posts, then the built-in scheduling feature can be very time-consuming.
+You need to open each post individually and then pick your publication date and time.

 By adding a bulk schedule feature to WordPress, you can quickly and easily schedule lots of posts at once.
 This leaves you with more time to spend on increasing traffic and growing your WordPress blog.